 If you are in Europe and might need technical support

 If you are in Europe and might need to use their RMA service

 If you are in Europe and purchased from an online retailer

 If you are in the second-hand market (anywhere)

 If you are running a business and need to keep your business running

 Over a week in, I’ve given up.
 I have a “premium” PSU that doesn’t work, a workstation which at this point I’ve cannibalised into new working arrangements and I am still no further forward on starting a discussion over what the problem might be.

 I’ve posted it back to Curry’s PC World with the corsair ticket number attached and notified them that it is defective.
 Full credit to Curry’s PC World, they’ve refunded it without any problems and have been extremely good about the saga.
 I just feel bad that I’ve basically passed the problem to them instead of resolving it myself.

-This is the first Corsair product that I have purchased and it will be in no uncertain terms be the last.
+This is the first Corsair PSU product that I have purchased and it will be in no uncertain terms be the last product that I buy in any category from them.
 I would urge you to ignore their pervasive and at this point almost saturation marketing in the sector and do the same.
-May be they do make good products and this unit was just a lemon.
+Perhaps they do make good products and this unit was just a lemon, it happens.
 Yet with a belligerent attitude, slow, unhelpful customer service, a US of A ‘screw-you’ starting position coupled with no European support presence.
 You really do not want to be on the wrong side of a defect; not at these prices.